book-openKey Concepts

 Examples:

-• Memory Tool → save variables like name, deadline, budget.
+• Memory Tool → Save variables like name, deadline, or budget.

-• Table Tools → insert, update, or search in a Table.
+• Table Tools → Insert, update, or search Table data.

-• Ticket Tool → transfer conversation to a CRM Team.
+• Ticket Tool → Transfer the conversation to a CRM Team.

 Best practice: Only add Tools your Agent will actually use.